Loading...

 In the .htaccess file ("dot htaccess"), you may have added lines that are either worded badly or conflicting.
 The best way to troubleshoot this is to comment out the lines in the .htaccess.

-You can comment out a line in the .htaccess by adding # to the beginning.
+You can comment on a line in the .htaccess by adding a # to the beginning.
 You are wise to save an original copy of any file before you make changes.

 For example, if the .htaccess looks like this: